mesunhlf/UPC-tf/README.md

 tensorflow **1.12rc1**
 easydict **1.6**

 **faster-rcnn** our code use the repository of [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) for attacking.
 Please install the object detection and make sure `tools/demo.py` can be run.
-We modify the `lib/nets/network.py` for feeding the tensors in our attacks.
+We modify the `lib/nets/network.py` for feeding the tensors in our attacks and other files in `lib` need be copied in root directory.

 ### Run the Code